Link Types and Syntax

 Automatic Link Processing

 MyLittleContentEngine automatically processes links in your content to ensure they work correctly across different deployment scenarios.
-All root-relative URLs (starting with /
+All root-relative URLs (starting with /) are automatically adjusted based on your site's configured BaseUrl.

 Static Files in ContentRootPath